CommitteeOfZero/polyversal-coz-linux-patcher/README.md

 # The Polyversal Linux Steam Patcher for the Committee of Zero's Science Adventure Steam Patches on Linux

-This project is a fork of [the Committee of Zero's official Multiversal Linux patcher](https://github.com/CommitteeOfZero/multiversal-coz-linux-patcher) and aims to provide extended functionality with error checking, a simple GUI, and automation of game-specific fixes, among other things.

-From the official repository:

-> These instructions and the included Bash script are intended to streamline installation of CoZ patches for Steam Play, including on Steam Deck.
+These instructions and the included Bash script are intended to streamline installation of CoZ patches for Steam Play, including on Steam Deck.

->
-> *This script is possible in no small part due to the work of [/u/PartTimeBento](https://www.reddit.com/u/PartTimeBento), who [provided many of the necessary instructions to automate this in a post on Reddit](https://www.reddit.com/r/SteamDeck/comments/uitpca/patching_steinsgate_and_steinsgate0_on_the).*
+This script is possible in no small part due to the work of [/u/PartTimeBento](https://www.reddit.com/u/PartTimeBento), who [provided many of the necessary instructions to automate this in a post on Reddit](https://www.reddit.com/r/SteamDeck/comments/uitpca/patching_steinsgate_and_steinsgate0_on_the).

 ## TL;DR